traitecoevo/austraits/README.md

 austraits$build_info$version
 ```

-### Getting started
+### Getting started 👀

 We highly recommend taking a look at our [Getting Started
 tutorial](https://traitecoevo.github.io/austraits/) on our website
-before jumping into the austraits R packkage!
+before jumping into the `austraits` R packkage!

-If you prefer to view this vignettes in R, we recommend installing the
+If you prefer to view this vignette in R, we recommend installing the
 package with `build_vignettes = TRUE`.

 ``` r